Why your customers expect the white glove treatment

 How much have prices really increased?

-Prices have skyrocketed.
+Even before the inventory shortages of 2021/2022, prices had already skyrocketed.
 In an interview with Auto Remarketing, Cox Automotive’s senior economist identified some dramatic statistics:

 The wholesale takeover of the sedan segment by more expensive SUVs and crossovers explains part of this price hike, as does the influx of costly extras like infotainment, driver aids, and enhanced connectivity.
 But irrespective of the reason, the impact on your dealership is the same: your customers expect to feel special.